 Ticking time bombs

 “Don’t drink too much, don’t take drugs and don’t rape women,” Prigozhin said to the former prisoners at the ceremony.
 You would have learned a lot, primarily how to kill the enemy.
 “But I definitely don’t want you to use this achievement in forbidden territory.
-If you want to kill enemies again, you come back,” said Prigozhin.
+If you want to kill enemies once more, you come back,” said Prigozhin.

 The New York Times doubts that this warning will work.
-The former prisoners, fearing harassment and retribution, do not speak about their horrific experiences at the front, the newspaper continues.
+The former prisoners, fearing harassment and retribution, do not speak regarding their horrific experiences at the front, the newspaper continues.
 However, this would also prevent the processing of the experiences.
 The ex-prisoners would become ticking time bombs in Russia.
 These are extremely dangerous people.
 By releasing the brutalized and traumatized prisoners, Russia is risking a future wave of violence in society.
 This is proof of the costs of the war the Russian President is willing to accept.

 According to Wagner, he stopped recruiting prisoners for the fight in Ukraine.
 This procedure had been stopped altogether, Wagner founder Prigozhin said in response to a request from a Russian media company published on social networks at the beginning of February.
 According to media reports, hardly any more prisoners wanted to be recruited.